Merchant Peak

 Merchant Peak is a 6113 ft mountain summit located in Snohomish County, Washington.
-The mountain is part of the Cascade Range.
-Merchant Peak is the ninth highest point of the Wild Sky Wilderness.
+The mountain is part of the Cascade Range and is the sixth-highest point of the Wild Sky Wilderness.
 The nearest higher neighbor is Gunn Peak, 1.26 mi to the northwest, and Baring Mountain lies 1.53 mi to the south.
 Precipitation runoff from the mountain drains into tributaries of the Skykomish River.
-The peak was officially named in 1918 for Andrew Merchant, who made many mining claims around Trout Creek which is north of the peak.
+The mountain's toponym was officially adopted in 1918 for Andrew Merchant, who made many mining claims around Trout Creek which is north of the peak.